michaelsdr/resnet_nodes/README.md

-# Code to reproduce the Neurips submission : "_Do Residual Neural Networks discretize Neural Ordinary Differential Equations?_"
+# Code to reproduce the NeurIPS 2022 Paper : "_Do Residual Neural Networks discretize Neural Ordinary Differential Equations?_"